What Is a Multi-Entity Company?

 What Does This Have to do With Financial Management?

 Maintaining the identity of distinct brands while embodying the “happiest place on earth” promise is a challenge.
 Complex financial operations across brands/entities/segments (media networks, parks & resorts, studio entertainment, consumer products, etc.) can lead to disparate processes, but the finance team at Disney headquarters still needs a consolidated view to report financial results.
 In addition, unique offerings across properties such as planning and reporting on retail/apparel revenue are much different than planning and reporting on worldwide box office returns.

 For multi-entity organizations, global supply chain management, sourcing, and payables are complex.
 Disney has to source suppliers around the world for different brands, business units, and divisions, and negotiate the best discounts with suppliers.
 The result?

-Thousands of contractors/freelancers are involved in the delivery of creative and services
+- Thousands of contractors/freelancers are involved in the delivery of creative services

 The Multi-Entity Approach to Accounts Payable

 While some ERP systems exist for supporting multiple entities, the act of paying suppliers, partners, contractors, and vendors for various business relationships is one of the last disciplines to go “multi-entity” where a single system accommodates all subsidiaries.